Saikiran3418/-NASCAR-ROI-investment-analytics-dashboard/README.md

 > End-to-end analytics solution built using Python, SQL Server,
 > and Power BI to help stakeholders identify where to invest,
-> monitor, or reduce NASCAR sponsorship spending.
+> monitor or reduce NASCAR sponsorship spending.

 ---

 ## 🚀 Project Summary

 Most NASCAR sponsorship decisions are made on gut feeling.
-This project replaces guesswork with data — analyzing driver performance, sponsorship costs, and ROI to give stakeholders clear, actionable investment recommendations.
+This project replaces guesswork with data analyzing driver performance, sponsorship costs, and ROI to give stakeholders clear, actionable investment recommendations.